 - Eliminate: To start with, you want to look at what you can do to remove the need for protection entirely.
 For example, can you change the order in which your trades go into each unit to minimise potential damage?

 - Isolate: You then want to look at how you can isolate parts of the unit during the build to prevent access to certain areas for specific trades or damage-prone activities.

 - Process: If neither of these are possible, then your next option is to build measures and controls into the process to minimise potential damage.
 For example, by using visual management to let trades know that they need to take extra care around certain parts of each unit like Kitchens and Bathrooms.

 - Physical: If, having reviewed your processes, none of these are possible, then you’ll want to ensure that you can apply the required protection and resolve the causes highlighted above.

 Following these steps will help you dramatically improve the protection of your sites, reducing damage and improving your bottom line.

-Unfortunately, due to a lack of understanding of these processes and the ineffective measures used to monitor performance these processes are often not followed.
+To minimise unnecessary damage caused during the build stages, most house builders will have processes in place which set out what protection needs to be used and when.
+Unfortunately, due to a lack of understanding of these processes and the ineffective measures used to monitor performance, these processes are often not followed.
 This leads to an increased risk of damage and higher costs on your sites.

-By following our 4-step mistake-proofing methodology you can dramatically reduce the need for protection on your site and where it is necessary, increase its use to prevent damage from occurring.
+By following our 4-step mistake-proofing methodology, you can dramatically reduce the need for protection on your site and, where it is necessary, increase its use to prevent damage from occurring.